-“In this system, the worker is the valuable resource, not the machine on the assembly line,” Billstrom says.
+“In this system, the worker is the valuable resource, not the machine on the assembly line,” Billstrom said.

 The result is a workforce and factory capable of pivoting to new products very quickly, which is exactly what Billstrom did when he started hearing about hospitals in the Asheville area that desperately needed masks, face shields, and other medical tools to fight the coronavirus.

 “We have our entire design team working together in one place,” Billstrom said.
 “We have a pattern maker, a product engineer, a technical apparel designer, and a supply chain manager who collaborate daily.
 They’re able to design and implement new processes extremely fast.
 Add to that a workforce that makes one unit at a time rather than in batches, and you basically have a setup that can be pivoted on a dime.”

 Billstrom approached his design team with the idea to start producing face shields on March 19—a Thursday.
 By that Saturday, the first 500 were done, and the team had finished a design for a cloth face mask similar to the N95, a much-needed model among hospital workers.
 The mask was approved by a medical advisor on Sunday, and by Tuesday, Kitsbow had an order for 42,000 units, thanks to a Facebook post that spread among Billstrom’s personal network of EMTs and business associates.

 Just seven days after developing the concept, the company had ongoing orders for 100,000 face shields and 100,000 masks to be produced each week and distributed throughout the 29 counties of the western North Carolina region.
 Billstrom is confident that these orders can keep the business profitable for the foreseeable future.